+Consumer-oriented food products account for about 35 percent of total Saudi agricultural and food imports, roughly about \$5 billion in 2011.
 The vast majority of food products are subject to a 5 percent import duty.
 Selected processed food products, however, are assessed higher import duties.
 In order to protect local food processors and production from competitively priced imports, Saudi Arabia ties import duties to the level of local production of similar products.
 As a general rule, a maximum import tariff rate of 40 percent is applied when local production of a food or agricultural product exceeds a self-sufficiency level.

 Food products made in the United States are generally viewed as meeting higher quality standards compared to imports from other countries and those produced locally.
 Under normal political and economic conditions, U.S. origin and brand products have highly favorable consumer preferences and demand.
-Each year, several new-to-market U.S. food products are introduced to Saudi Arabia market particularly following FMI/USFES, and regional shows such as Anuga, SIAL Paris and Gulfood organized annually in Dubai.
-Saudi consumers like to try new products and are shopping more often in hypermarkets and supermarkets.
+Each year, several new-to-market U.S. food products are introduced to the Saudi Arabian market, particularly following FMI/USFES, and regional shows such as ANUGA, SIAL Paris and Gulfood organized annually in Dubai.
+Saudi consumers like to try new products and are shopping more often at hypermarkets and supermarkets.
 The rapid increase in the number of hypermarket and supermarket outlets throughout the Kingdom offers an ample opportunity to distribute high-value U.S. food products.
 Saudi Arabia's population is growing at about three percent annually and its population is projected to reach 40 million in the next 20 years.
 With a young and rapidly growing population, Saudi Arabia will continue to be a growth market for U.S. food products in the years to come.